 BEc, LLB (Monash)

-Elizabeth is a current parent at the School, and President of the Sacré Cœur Netball Club.
+Elizabeth is a current Board Member of MAD (Make a Difference) charity and is also President of the Sacré Cœur Netball Club.

 Ms Marianne Cassin

 BA (Social Science) Monash ,

 Cert IV Training & Assessment, Monash